jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 We get the a number for each cluster!
-Albeit a not so high def. one.

 ## Support Vector Machine

-Below, we will generate some artificial datasets to test our implementations of the primal support vector machine (SVM) and kernelised SVM.
+Below, we have generated some artificial datasets to test our implementations of the primal support vector machine (SVM) and kernelised SVM.

 There will be two types of data, one linearly separable and another non-linearly separable.
 In the non-linearly separable case, the primal SVM will fail, thus requiring a more sophisticated technique (kernels) which involves projecting the data into a higher dimension for which the data is linearly separable.